backstage/backstage/.changeset/lovely-bugs-prove.md

 '@backstage/repo-tools': minor
 ---

-Renames the `schema openapi *` commands into `package schema openapi *` and `repo schema openapi *`.
+**BREAKING**: The `schema openapi *` commands are now renamed into `package schema openapi *` and `repo schema openapi *`.
 The aim is to make it more clear what the command is operating on, the entire repo or just a single package.

 The following commands now live under the `package` namespace,